jameshfisher/jameshfisher.com/_posts/2020-11-27-a-matrix-library-in-5-lines-of-code.md

 ---
-title: "A matrix library in 5 lines of code"
+title: A matrix library in 5 lines of code
-tags: ["mathematics", "programming", "js", "graphics"]
+tags:
+  - mathematics
+  - programming
+  - js
+  - graphics
 ---

 Here's an animation of a pulsating rectangle, spinning around the origin.